canuc/app-j/README.md

 	+ Cooler name
 	+ A whole extra character in aforementioned name
-	+ Added support for browser back handling, appjs is great within Kik, but as soon as someone hits the back button on android or bb10 which is handled in app-j.js! :p
+	+ Added support for browser back handling, appjs is great within Kik, but as soon as someone hits the back button withing the browser, on android or bb10 they will leave the page.
+But now there is app-j.js! :p